-Anyone designated in Department of Transportation (DOT) regulations as being a safety-sensitive employee, such as pilots, boat captains and truck drivers, is required to submit to drug and alcohol testing.
-DOT drug testing is performed prior to hiring, and on a random basis once employed; random testing is for drugs and alcohol for most DOT agencies.
+Anyone designated in Department of Transportations (DOT) regulations as being a safety-sensitive employee, such as airplane pilots, boat captains, truck drivers and flight attendants, is required to submit to drug and alcohol testing.
+DOT drug testing is performed prior to hiring and on a random basis once employed.
+Random testing for drugs and alcohol is required by most DOT agencies.
 In addition to pre-employment and random drug screening, a DOT drug test may be required for reasonable suspicion, post-accident, returning to duty after a period of absence, or a follow-up (such as to maintain an active status after returning to duty).

 National Drug Screening provides DOT drug testing and services to employers and individuals nationwide.
 All of our DOT drug and alcohol testing programs are DOT compliant and can easily be purchased online or by calling 1-866-843-4545.
 Easily choose from a one time test or enroll in a consortium program.

 The Six Main DOT Industries that Require Drug and Alcohol Testing

 There are six main job industry categories, as defined in the Department of Transportation regulations, as being safety-sensitive and therefore required to submit to DOT drug and alcohol testing.
 These are commonly called DOT agencies or modes of transportation.
 They are:

 - FAA - The aviation industry, or Federal Aviation Administration.
 FAA regulated employees, which include, but are not limited to air traffic controllers, aircraft maintenance personnel, aircraft dispatchers, air tour operators, ground security, flight instructors, flight crews, and flight attendants.